Annemarie Carpendale: Biography

 Carpendale was born in Hanover and grew up in Siegen, where her mother worked as a primary school teacher.
 She danced in ballet, played piano and performed in various theatres.

 In 2000, she became a dancer in the pop group Bellini.
-In 2005, she left the band to concentrate on presenting and studying for the college.
+In 2005, she left the band to concentrate on presenting and studying for college.
 In between, she had extra appearances in various television series, shows and in the film Pura Vida Ibiza.
 She was also active in the news editorial team of RTL Zwei and worked part-time as a photo and catwalk model.
 In 2002, she took part in a casting at VIVA and made it into the final selection.
 From March 2004, she hosted the charts, from May 2004 she worked for the Club Rotation format.

 Since March 2005, Carpendale has hosted the program taff on ProSieben, initially together with Stefan Gödde and since March 2009 with Daniel Aminati.
 Since November 2008, she has also hosted the weekly celebrity and lifestyle show red!
 Stars, Lifestyle & More.
 Since 2007, she and Steven Gätjen have presented the ProSieben coverage of the Academy Awards, in which taff and red! broadcasts annually from Los Angeles.
 After Gätjen's departure from ProSieben, she was accompanied in 2016 by taff presenter Viviane Geppert.
 From 2016 to 2018, Carpendale hosted the dating show Kiss Bang Love.

-The tenth season of the ProSieben and Sat.1 casting show The Voice of Germany will be presented by Carpendale as a substitute for Lena Gercke, alongside Thore Schölermann.
+The tenth season of the ProSieben and Sat.1 casting show The Voice of Germany has been presented by Carpendale as a substitute for Lena Gercke, alongside Thore Schölermann.